scourgeofgrozny/letterboxd-sources/README.md

 # letterboxd-sources
-A userscript that introduces a side panel inside Letterboxd that allows for quick access to many popular trackers and sites to search for movies from letterboxd
+A userscript that introduces a side panel inside Letterboxd to allow an entry to be quickly searched on trackers/websites